DeeEmm/DIY-Flow-Bench/README.md

 # DIY-Flow-Bench

+## PLEASE NOTE:

+Please note that this version is soon to be superceded by the [ESP32 port](https://github.com/DeeEmm/DIY-Flow-Bench/tree/ESP32)

+You can check progress on the ESP32 port in the [ESP32 Port Project](https://github.com/DeeEmm/DIY-Flow-Bench/projects/4)

 ## Version Information
 ###

 General Version 1.0-Beta

-Please note that this version is soon to be superceded by the ESP32 port.

 For current build version please check the BUILD_NUMBER in  docs/changelog